jpodwys/superagent-cache/README.md

 * The object is almost always circular and therefore not feasible to serialize
 * The object is _huge_ and would use way more space than necessary

-`superagent-cache` takes all of the following properties from the `response` object and clone them into a new object which then gets cached:
+`superagent-cache` takes all of the following properties from the `response` object and clones each of them into a new object which then gets cached:

 * response.body
 * response.text